 Fur classes, showmanship classes and petting zoo are on the next page...

-CLASS U - FUR CLASS - Either sex.
-Animals entered in fur class MUST be from your breed class entries.

-Rabbits raised for fur quality per A.R.B.A.
-Standard of Perfection.
+CLASS U - FUR CLASS - Animals entered in fur class MUST be from your breed class entries.
+Rabbits judged on fur quality per A.R.BA Standard of Perfection